Cyril1743/GPS-Satellite/README.md

 ## Decomposition and Rough Breakdown of Tasks
 Alan and David: JavaScript
-Andrie, Emmanual, and Danielle : HTML and CSS
+Andrei, Emmanual, and Danielle : HTML and CSS

 ## Project Requirements